Read it in 20 Mins

 To help you find the purpose, I suggest you think about what excites you the most.
-Is it the part where you turn raw data into useful one, or it the part where you engineer new features out of the existing ones in order to help create suitable models.
-Is it the Data Visualization where you present your findings in form of a report or a Dashboard, or is it Machine Learning where you build ML models and deploy them.
+Is it the part where you turn raw data into useful ones, or it the part where you engineer new features out of the existing ones in order to help create suitable models?
+Is it Data Visualization where you present your findings in form of a report or a Dashboard, or is it Machine Learning where you build ML models and deploy them?

 You should also think about what kind of Data is interesting for you.
-For some it does not matter what the data is about.
-For some of us are more inclied towards a particular domain of data.
-For example you might be interested more in Healtcare, where you get to deal with medical or clinical data.
+For some, it does not matter what the data is about.
+For some of us are more inclined towards a particular domain of data.
+For example, you might be interested more in healthcare, where you get to deal with medical or clinical data.
 You could be interested in Financial data which includes lots of numeric variables.

-Data Science is an advanced skill and its important to know why you are learning it.
+Data Science is an advanced skill, and it's important to know why you are learning it.
 You can enhance your resume well if you can target the skills you want to learn more than the others.
-Try to learn every skill but then master one of them to highlight it as your super power so to say.
-Learn the art of problem solving using the tools you learn.
+Try to learn every skill but then master one of them to highlight it as your superpower so to speak.
+Learn the art of problem-solving using the tools you learn.
 You might know both SQL and Python for example.
 But you should focus more on sharpening one of them.